-While also making a compelling case for being the greatest player of the Premier League era during eight seasons with Arsenal, Thierry Henry must also be considered one of modern English football’s most important, influential and game-changing talents.
+While also making a compelling case for being the greatest player of the Premier League era during eight seasons with Arsenal, Thierry Henry must be considered one of modern English football’s most important, influential and game-changing talents.

 Arriving at Arsenal somewhat unheralded in the summer of 1999, despite owning a World Cup winners’ medal and setting the Gunners back a club-record £10.5million fee, even those aware of the French forward’s gifts could not have envisaged the magnitude of the impact he would have.
 Not just on the club he was joining, but on entire an footballing culture.